 - Online B.A.
 Early Childhood Education, Trauma Specialization

 - Online B.A.
-Early Childhood Education, Preliminary Multiple Subject California Teaching Credential
+Early Childhood Education, Elementary Education

 - The California Preliminary Multiple Subject Teaching Credential qualifies candidates to teach in preschool, K-12 or in classes organized primarily for adults in self-contained classrooms.

-- The online B.A.
-ECE program provides coursework, fieldwork, and practicum experience required for various child development permits in the State of California and prepares graduates to teach in a variety of preschool settings.
+- The online Bachelor’s in Early Childhood Education program provides coursework, fieldwork, and practicum experience required for various child development permits in the State of California and prepares graduates to teach in a variety of preschool settings.

 - The California Preliminary Education Specialist Instruction Credential (Mild to Moderate Disabilities) Preliminary Education Specialist credential qualifies candidates to teach students with mild to moderate disabilities in grades K-12 and in classes organized primarily for adults through age 22.